Nyborg Castle, DENMARK

 – A 100-metre ‘Ancient Monuments’ protection zone places a moratorium on new constructions to preserve the visual coherence and the integrity of the castle and its surroundings.

-In spite of the fact that the proposed new project is contrary to the provisions of the main International and European legal instruments and Charters for the protection of cultural heritage, and that it will irreversibly alter the integrity of the Nyborg Castle, this project is supported by the Danish national heritage authority, which, paradoxically, is also in charge of ensuring proper enforcement of the national laws which protects the castle.
+In spite of the fact that the proposed new project is contrary to the provisions of the main International and European legal instruments and Charters for the protection of cultural heritage, and that it will irreversibly alter the integrity of the Nyborg Castle, this project is carried out by the Danish national heritage authority, which, paradoxically, is also in charge of ensuring proper enforcement of the national laws which protects the castle.

 “In our view, this constitutes a serious breach of the rule of law since it transgresses the decision by a relevant public body having judicial authority.
 Furthermore, this particular case does not justify the need for overriding the Danish law on heritage protection, and for giving such large powers to executive authorities.
 Europa Nostra does not object to the construction of an information centre provided that it is located in an alternative more suitable place,” emphasises the Europa Nostra Statement first issued in November (read here) and updated in December 2024 (read here).